chipjarred/KnuthAlgorithmD/OptimizationAndEfficiencyNotes.md

 # Notes on the efficiency of subtracting then retro-adjusting:

-In the subtraction below, we get a borrow if `q̂` is still too high.
+In the that follows the inner loop, we get a borrow if `q̂` is still too high.
 The while loop above catches most of the cases where `q̂` was one too big and all of the cases where `q̂` was two too big, but that check only involved the first two digits of the divisor and first two digit of